rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

   - #holy (sunlight, radiant, cleric stuff)
 - #arcane
   - #transmutation
-  - #warmagic (self buffs, weapon attacks. stuff that a fighter would like)
   - #creation
   - #divination (also all communication stuff)
 - #trickery
   - #ilusion
   - #enchantment
   - maybe add a "sound/word/speech" thing here? a lot of them i've been just grouping into wind but idk... it would also give me a good excuse to bump divination to arcane. then warmagic could maybe go to thaumaturgy? then chronomancy would prolly vanish
-- #thaumaturgy (general attack stuff + defense and time magic)
+- #thaumaturgy (general attack stuff + defense)
-  - #chronomancy
+  - #warmagic (self buffs, weapon attacks. stuff that a fighter would like)
   - #evocation
   - #abjuration
 - #wild